lucianohgo/lucianohgo.com/content/posts/effective-meetings-free-discussion-disagree-and-commit/en-US.md

    need to anchor everyone on the fact that we have shared goals** we may disagree on how to get there, but we're still capable people and want to be treated like humans.
-We're [highly social beings](https://www.youtube.com/watch?v=NNhk3owF7RQ) we need to understand that and value empathy and social skills.
+We're [highly social beings](https://www.youtube.com/watch?v=NNhk3owF7RQ).
+We need to understand that and value empathy and social skills.
 Making people understand that others have beliefs, hopes and anxieties "Just Like Me" is key to more meaningful and rewarding discussions.